dinakaranonline/blog/_posts/2020-05-15-To-Microservices-Or-Not.md

 - Buidling microservices without adopting PAAS or CAAS or FAAS solutions would lead to the full-fledged implementation of required components of microservices following the Netflix Spring Cloud architecture .
 All of these will result in more complexity.

 So to conclude , Microservices as an option should not be tried just because it is the new shiny toy in town.
-Generally speaking, case of microservices would present itself when trying address the challenges of managing a complex monolith application.
+Generally speaking, case for microservices would present itself when trying address the challenges of managing a complex monolith application.
 Only and only when the business case presents itself, the decision to go towards micro services should even be considered.
 It will be a wise move to make changes incrementally to a monolith application by tearing away small features from monolith and building it as a microservices.
 This will help to un-cover the scenarios and challenges and ways to address them before jumping into the bandwagon in entirety.

 Following are some of the products, toolsets, approaches that be can be considered